charlpcronje/tools-docs.devserv.me/src/jasper/docker.md

 # Create Docker Image of ReportServer

-Jasper server is shipped with postgresql and tomcat which allows to connect other database servers like mysql, oracle, DB2 and SQL server and connect other application servers like JBoss.
-Jasper server installation allows to connect an existing postgresql server and a tomcat server.
+Jasper server is shipped with `postgresql` and `tomcat` which allows to connect other database servers like `mysql`, `oracle`, `DB2` and SQL server and connect other application servers like `JBoss`.
+Jasper server installation allows to connect an existing postgresql server and a `tomcat` server.
 This article is a detailed explanation of Jasper server installation on docker.
-This installation leverages an existing tomcat server image and a postgresql image which were created on docker.
+This installation leverages an existing `tomcat` server image and a `postgresql` image which were created on `docker`.

 ## Initiation of database service

-The first step is to create the postgresql image and start database service from an exisiting postgresql (postgresql 10.1) image on docker hub.
-To start an application’s services you can write a docker-compose.yml file.
-The docker-compose.yml file that is shown below.
+The first step is to create the `postgresql` image and start database service from an exisiting `postgresql` (postgresql 10.1) image on `docker` hub.
+To start an application’s services you can write a `docker-compose.yml` file.
+The `docker-compose.yml` file that is shown below.

 ```yml
 version: '3'